-(t) Research and development expenses
+(p) Research and development expenses

-In the line "Research and development expenses", the Group recognizes costs of the maintenance of the existing games and development of the new games, and fees paid to external developers related to the publishing contracts.
-In addition, this line includes the research and development expenses that do not meet the criteria for capitalization.
+In the line "Research and development expenses", the Group recognizes costs of the maintenance of the existing games and development of the new games and fees paid to external developers related to the publishing contracts.
+In addition, this line includes costs of salaries and share-based payment arrangements of the technology department, as well as the research and development expenses that do not meet the criteria for capitalization.